 Examples of that decision-making framework might include alignment with organizational goals, any external dependencies or deadlines, cost-benefit analysis, team capacity, and estimated complexity.

-If you’ve been planning projects in Float, your historical data can help you do a quick cost-benefit analysis.
+If you’ve been planning projects in Float, your historical data can help you do a quick cost-benefit analysis of future projects.

 You can also determine if you should take on a project by looking at the work your team is currently doing and their future capacity in Float.